Bridging Loans: What They Are & How To Get One

 A healthy deposit

-As is the case with mortgages, the best rates kick in at around 40%.
+As with mortgages, the best rates kick in at around 40%.

 Deposit requirements

-Bridging lenders, though, can be flexible and if you have equity in another property or asset they may be willing to utilise this.
+Bridging lenders, though, can be flexible.
+If you have equity in another property or asset, they may be willing to use this.

-LTV is usually the same for commercial and residential property if the exit strategy is secure and the deal lower risk, but for higher risk deals, the ratio can drop to 60% or even 50%.
+LTV is usually the same for commercial and residential property if the exit strategy is secure and the deal is lower risk, but for higher-risk deals, the ratio can drop to 60% or even 50%.

-What is considered high risk will vary from lender to lender – some place LTV caps on certain commercial properties, such as shops and petrol stations, for example.
+What is considered high risk will vary from lender to lender.
+Some place LTV caps on certain commercial properties, such as shops and petrol stations.

 Can you get approved with no deposit?

-It is possible to get a bridge loan with high LTV (up to 100%) but this usually means putting up extra assets/properties as security.
-Most lenders are happy for borrowers to put up multiple securities, but this comes with the risk of multiple repossessions if you’re unable to pay up at the end of term.
+It is possible to get a bridge loan with a high LTV (up to 100%), but this usually means putting up extra assets/properties as security.
+Most lenders are happy for borrowers to put up multiple securities, but this comes with the risk of multiple repossessions if you’re unable to pay up at the end of the term.

 You may also have to pay valuation fees for each asset/property.